Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

-# Spaceship Titanic - Predicting Dimensional Transport Kaggle-challenge-group-14
+# Spaceship Titanic - Predicting Dimensional Transport from Kaggle-challenge-group-14

-Spaceship Titanic - Predicting Dimensional Transport

 The Spaceship Titanic competition hosted on Kaggle tasks participants with predicting whether passengers aboard a futuristic interstellar cruise were transported to an alternate dimension after a spacetime anomaly.
 This project builds a robust machine learning pipeline that includes comprehensive EDA, feature engineering, model building, and evaluation using a combination of statistical methods and machine learning techniques.

-2.Install requirements:

-pip install -r requirements.txt

 ## Dataset Overview